kuomat/STAT-4830-vllm-project/reports/week 9/report_draft4.md

 - Learns latent features automatically
 - Better handles sparsity through embedding learning

-##### Justification:
+#### Justification:
-- Multiple approaches provide robustness
-- Each method compensates for others' weaknesses
-- Neural CF adds non-linear modeling capability
+Each method brings unique strengths: user-based models are quick to adapt, item-based methods are often more stable, and NCF handles sparsity and nonlinear preference modeling better.

 . . . . . . . . . . . . . . . . . . . .

 #### PyTorch Implementation Strategy

-1. **Extract Vectors:** Build user-item interaction matrix from dataset and convert to tensor format.
-2. **Compute Similarities:** Use cosine similarity (`sklearn.metrics.pairwise.cosine_similarity`) to measure closeness between users (for user-based CF) or items (for item-based CF).
-3. **Select Top-N Neighbors:** For each target user or item, select the top-k most similar users/items using torch topk operations.
-4. **Score Prediction:** Predict ratings or scores for unseen items by taking a weighted average of ratings from neighbors.
-5. **Recommendation:** Sort predicted scores and recommend the top-ranked items to the user.
+- **Preprocessing**: Construct a user-item rating matrix and create masked arrays for known ratings.
+- **User/Item CF**:
+  - Compute cosine similarity using `sklearn.metrics.pairwise.cosine_similarity`.
+  - Generate predictions based on top-k similar users/items using weighted averages.

+- **Neural CF**:
+  - Use PyTorch to define an embedding-based MLP architecture.
+  - Train with MSE loss using known (user, item, rating) triplets.
+  - Predict ratings for unknown items via forward pass and sort top-N.

 For efficiency, batch operations were implemented using PyTorch tensors.
 Cosine similarities and predictions were computed on the fly using sparse matrix multiplication.